Swizec/react-d3js-es6-ebook/manuscript/the-meat-start.md

 That's why I rarely use libraries myself.
 Often find it quicker to build something specific from scratch than figuring out how to hold a generalized API just right.

 But they're a great first step.
-Here's a few of the most popular React & D3 libraries 👇
+Here's a few of the most popular React & D3 libraries :point_down:

 List borrowed from [a wonderful Smashing Magazine article](https://www.smashingmagazine.com/2018/02/react-d3-ecosystem/), because it's a good list.